 Just a slop of water and a moaning wind, often punctuated however by cracks as sharp and loud as rifle shots as the iceberg creaked and strained and continued to break-up.
 How long until it rolled over?
 I didn't wait to find out.
 With enough ice in my pockets to chill an anticipated whisky, we marvelled over a couple of more circuits before departing back to land to spread the news.

-And it didn't take long for the news to spread; within hours it seemed that everyone wanted to get a look at Otago's icebergs.
+take long for the news to spread; within hours it seemed that everyone wanted to get a look at Otago's icebergs.
 Graeme Gale flew four flights of locals that day while also fielding calls from the North Island and Australia.
 Within a day, the air traffic was so thick that flight paths were issued by Air Traffic Control.
 The helicopters flying from 8am to 7pm were joined by air charter flights, private aircraft and even the national carrier, Air New Zealand, diverted flights to the city out to sea so passengers could get a look at the spectacle.

 The icebergs, it turned out, had been at sea for some time.
 They were traced back to a huge calving from the Ronne ice-shelf in 2000.

 As soon as the first bergs disappeared from the Otago coast, others drifted in to take their place and the tourism flights continued.